Piccata milanese english 2

 What is Piccata Milanese?

-They are traditionally made from veal (usually veal escalope from the topside), like the original Wiener Schnitzel.
+They are like little Schnitzel, and are traditionally made from veal (usually veal escalope from the topside), like the original Wiener Schnitzel.

-With a breading made of flour, eggs, salt & pepper and of course freshly grated Parmesan, it is fried until golden in a pan.
+But the difference to a “normal” Schnitzel is that the breading is made of flour, eggs, salt & pepper and of course freshly grated Parmesan.
+And then it is fried until golden in a pan.

 Traditionally served in Milan, the piccate are served with spaghetti and tomato sauce.
 Hence, the name Piccata Milanese.